sshalem/JAVA/_8_Threads_Java_Concurrency/README.md

 	* There are different ways to implement [**_Asynchronus_**](#-) programming in JAVA using any of the below mechanisms for example , we can use Futures, ExecutorService, Callable interfaces , Thread pools, etc. </br>

 With **Future** we hav the following **_DisAdvantages_**:
-1. it cannot be manually completed.
+1. it cannot be manually completed. (we have to wait till Future.get()  retruns a value)
 2. Multiple Futures cannot be chained together.
+(We cannot Pass Future.get() to another Thread for execution)
 3. We cannot combine multiple Futures together.
+(Like Future1 + Future2...)
 4. No prper Exception Handling Mechanism

 Thus we need CompletableFuture